sebastianbutoi/final-project-front-end-six-bits/README.md

 # SalVeg

-This repo contains the front end for SalVeg - a web application created by Team Six Bits for our final 4 week project at the School of Code!
+This repo contains the **Front-End** for SalVeg.

+SalVeg is a web application created by Team Six Bits for the final 4 week project at the School of Code (Nov 2021 - Mar 2022).

 ## Description

-We were given a very open-ended brief - to solve a problem. <br></br>
+We were given a very open-ended brief - to solve a problem.

 With this in mind, we decided to put our efforts towards solving the problem of food waste.

 ## Our Problem Statement

-> Of all fresh food that's produced, roughly a third of it is wasted, from farms and home growers.
-Despite supermarkets high cosmetic standards, a significant amount of consumers are prepared to buy wonky or otherwise edible vegetables, but there is no easy way to communicate with producers.
+> Of all fresh food that's produced, roughly a third of it is wasted.
+Despite supermarkets' high cosmetic standards, a consumers are prepared to buy wonky or otherwise edible vegetables, but there is no easy way to communicate between producers and consumers.

 ## Our Solution